GrahamboJangles/TradeBotPy/readme.md

 - limit the amount of data downloaded during live trading, right now it downloads all data since first trade but that will slow down the script over time
    - i just limited it to 100 minutes as of right now
 - if past market hours and holding positions, close them
-- make strategy volatility adjustable

-### maybe fixed
-- going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix

 ## Low priority:
 - correlation graph of bot performance backtest & profit
 - add some additional statistical analysis to the backtesting (STD, # of days up/# of days down)
-- maybe add a debugging mode to print stuff
 - backtest AMZN ext market limit order, gradually increase limit_order difference if not filled with no shorting
-- maybe for

-# KIND OF DONE:
+# DONE:
 - might need to add something to check if this has already been run because it appends over and over if i run it multiple times

-# DONE:
 - get rid of HOLD, and just replace with previous action
 - if we can't buy QUANTITY, then trade CASH / limit_price
 - MAKE SURE THAT WE'RE NOT GOING SHORT EVER ok maybe not